Rishi Sunak's net worth: Britain's first Indian-origin PM is richer than the royals

 Rishi Sunak’s net worth

-Together, Rishi Sunak and Akshata Murthy hold a collective net worth of about USD 810 million (Rs 6,661 crores approximately) – greater than that of the monarch in Buckingham Palace (USD 500 million, Rs 4,112 crores).
+Together, Rishi Sunak and Akshata Murthy hold a collective net worth of about USD 810 million – greater than that of the monarch in Buckingham Palace (USD 500 million).

 Infosys connection

-Infosys’ net worth alone is estimated in a report by Forbes to be around USD 4.5 billion (Rs 37,065 crores approx.).
-Murthy, 42, owns about 0.93 percent stake in the IT firm, which amounts to USD 715 million (Rs 5,890 crores approx.) This makes for the largest part of their combined fortune.
+Infosys’ net worth alone is estimated in a report by Forbes to be around USD 4.5 billion.
+Murthy, 42, owns about 0.93 percent stake in the IT firm, which amounts to USD 715 million.
+This makes for the largest part of their combined fortune.
 Headquartered in Bangalore, the company provides outsourcing, business consulting, and information technology services.

 Real estate investments

 As per multiple news sources, the couple owns four homes across the United Kingdom and Canada.
-The largest of these is the 19th-century, heritage mansion Manor House in North Yorkshire which cost them about USD 2.3 million (Rs 18 crores approx.).
-Of late, the two have come under scrutiny for spending over USD 450,000 (Rs 3 crores approx.) to build a leisure centre with a 40-foot swimming pool, gym, and outdoor tennis court in the property.
+The largest of these is the 19th-century, heritage mansion Manor House in North Yorkshire which cost them about USD 2.3 million.
+Of late, the two have come under scrutiny for spending over USD 450,000 to build a leisure centre with a 40-foot swimming pool, gym, and outdoor tennis court in the property.

 Other assets